madhums/madhums.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Madhu, welcome to my site!
 I am a Full stack programmer and a UX designer currently living in the Netherlands.
 I love travelling and people.
-I like to with work on stuff that creates an impact in the society we live in.
+I like to work on stuff that creates an impact in the society we live in.

 ## What do I do?